-Performance outcomes Acceptable outcomes T enormance outcomes AO23.3 Buildings are designed and oriented so that habitable rooms are located furthest from a state-controlled road or type 1 multi-modal corridor.
-AND AO23.4 Buildings (other than a relevant residential building or relocated building) are designed and constructed using materials which ensure that habitable rooms meet the following internal noise criteria: ≤35 dB(A) L{eq} (1 hour) (maximum hour over 24 hours).
-Proposal will be built in accordance with Queensland Development Code MP4.4.
+Performance outcomes Acceptable outcomes AO23.3 Buildings are designed and oriented so that habitable rooms are located furthest from a state-controlled road or type 1 multi-modal corridor.
+AND Future dwellings must comply.
+AO23.4 Buildings (other than a relevant residential building or relocated building) are designed and constructed using materials which ensure that habitable rooms meet the following internal noise criteria: 1. ≤35 dB(A) L eq (1 hour) (maximum hour over 24 hours).
+Future dwellings must comply with Queensland Development Code MP4.4.
 Note: Noise levels from a state-controlled road or type 1 multi-modal corridor are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
 To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the SDAP Supporting Information: Environmental emissions in a state controlled road environment, Department of Transport and Main Roads 2017.
 Habitable rooms of relevant residential buildings located within a transport noise corridor must comply with the Queensland Development Code MP4.4 Buildings in a transport noise corridor, Queensland Government, 2015.
 Transport noise corridors are mapped on the State Planning Policy interactive mapping system.
 PO24 Development involving an accommodation activity or land for a future accommodation activity minimises noise intrusion from a state-controlled road or type 1 multi-modal corridor in outdoor spaces for passive recreation.
-AO24.1 A noise barrier or earth mound is provided which is designed, sited and constructed: to meet the following external noise criteria in outdoor spaces for passive recreation: a. ≤57 dB(A) L10 (18 hour) free field (measured L 90 (18 hour) free field between 6am and 12 midnight ≤45 dB(A)) b. ≤60 dB(A) L 10 (18 hour) free field (measured L 90 (18 hour) free field between 6am and 12 midnight >45 dB(A)) in accordance with chapter 7 integrated noise barrier design of the Transport Noise
+AO24.1 A noise barrier or earth mound is provided which is designed, sited and constructed: to meet the following external noise criteria in outdoor spaces for passive recreation: a. ≤57 dB(A) L10 (18 hour) free field (measured to 1.0 (18 hour) free field between 6 am and 12 hour) L90 (18 hour) free field between 6am and 12 midnight ≤45 dB(A)) b. ≤60 dB(A) L10 (18 hour) free field (measured L90 (18 hour) free field between 6am and 12 midnight &gt;45 dB(A)) in accordance with chapter 7 integrated noise barrier design of the Transport Noise